Hebbe1234/P1/README.md

 ```

-- There is no reason for the use of "goto" in the code
+- There is reason for the use of "goto" in the code
   - If one wishes to use this structure in their code (looking at you Martin), its existence must be well argued in the pull request, since
      it will be put under a lot of scrutiny.